-The passing of the USMLE Step 2 (Clinical Knowledge) is a requirement for graduation.
-Students are eligible to take the USMLE Step 2 CK once all six core clerkships have been successfully completed.
+Passing both components of the USMLE Step 2 (Clinical Knowledge and the Clinical Skills) is a requirement for graduation.
+Both exams are eligible to be taken only once all six core clerkships have been successfully completed.

 Before a student is allowed to be certified for the USMLE Step 2 CK, the student is required to pass the proctored NBME Comprehensive Clinical Science Exam.